Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Open research questions

 \section{Open research questions}

 The theory of iterative regularization methods is quite developed but not complete.
 One open research question concerns whether it is possible to prove convergence of iterative regularization methods if only approximations of the operator $\opo$ are available. \begin{opq} The open challenge concerns the derivation of error estimates, like for Tikhonov regularization (see \autoref{th:NeuSch90} and \autoref{th:NeuSch90b}) for iterative regularization methods under error perturbation of $\opo$.
-Therefore, we aim for estimates for $\|\xkd - \x_k^{\delta,{\ttn}}\|_\X$, where $\x_k^{\delta,{\ttn}}$ are the iterates of the Landweber iteration with an approximating operator $\opo_\ttn$:
+Therefore, we aim for estimates for $\|\xkd - \x_k^{\delta,{\ttn}}\|_\X$, where $\x_k^{\delta,{\ttn}}$ are the iterates of the Landweber-iteration with an approximating operator $\opo_\ttn$:

-$\opo_{\ttn}$ could be a constructive finite element approximation or a trained operator (see \autoref{ex:c_reconstruct} for motivation).
-Neither for Landweber nor the iteratively regularized Landweber iteration such estimates could be derived so far.
+$F_\ttn$ could be a constructive finite element approximation or a trained operator (see \autoref{ex:c_reconstruct} for motivation).
+Neither for Landweber-nor the iteratively regularized Landweber-iteration such estimates could be derived so far.
 The only methods which provide an analysis are \emph{multi-scale methods} (see \cite{Sch98b,BerHooFauSch16,HooQiuSch12,HooQiuSch15,Kal06,Kal08}) and \emph{frequency swapping methods} \cite{BerHooFauSch16,BerHooFraVesZha17}. \end{opq}

-\begin{opq} It is interesting to note that convergence rates results for the Landweber iteration are proven with source conditions together with even stronger conditions than the tangential cone condition \autoref{eq:nlc}, which is used to prove pure convergence (see \cite{HanNeuSch95,KalNeuSch08}).
-For the iteratively regularized Gauss-Newton \cite{Bak92} and iteratively regularized Landweber iteration \cite{Sch98} this behavior is opposite, namely the conditions on $\opo$ get standard (weak) Fr{\`e}chet-differentiability when the prior $\x^0=\x_0$ satisfies a source condition and are strongest, when no source condition holds.
+\begin{opq} It is interesting to note that convergence rates results for the Landweber-iteration are proven with source conditions together with even stronger conditions than the tangential cone condition \autoref{eq:nlc}, which is used to prove pure convergence (see \cite{HanNeuSch95,KalNeuSch08}).
+For the iteratively regularized Gauss-Newton-\cite{Bak92} and iteratively regularized Landweber-iteration \cite{Sch98} this behavior is opposite, namely the conditions on $\opo$ get standard (weak) Fr{\`e}chet-differentiability when the prior $\x^0=\x_0$ satisfies a source condition and are strongest, when no source condition holds.
 The question is whether the theory of both classes of methods can be unified?
-Summarizing the presented results in a table gives a better impression of the challenges (see \autoref{tab:crates}):
+The comparison of different iterative methods are summarized in \autoref{tab:crates}.

 \end{opq}